multihack/multihack-brackets/README.md

 - Check out [the new protocol](https://github.com/RationalCoding/multihack-wire) if you're wondering why it's so much faster!

 - General performance and quality improvements.

-## Future Features
-- [x] Integration with web version
-- [ ] Integration with future versions on Atom and VSCode
-- [x] Switch from server forwarding to P2P
-- [x] Audio calls
-- [x] Initial code sync
-- [ ] End-to-end encryption (currently, encryption is facilitated by server)
-- [ ] Cursor and selection tracking